 Access Find an AQ directly from the College’s main page at www.oct.ca or under Additional Qualifications.

-Transitional certificate holders are not eligible to enrol in College-accredited AQ programs.
+Members who hold Transitional Certificates of Qualification and Registration are not eligible to enrol in College-accredited AQ programs.

 New Teacher Induction Program